BaohaoLiao/ApiQ/README.md

 pip install -e .
 ```

 If you want to finetune a real quantized LLM, we leverage the kernel from [AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ#quick-installation).
-You should install AutoGPTQ and optimum as follows:
+You can install AutoGPTQ and optimum as follows:
 ```
 git clone https://github.com/PanQiWei/AutoGPTQ.git && cd AutoGPTQ
 pip install gekko